 Do you host private events?

 Absolutely.
-We have three spaces available to rent at the winery—we can fit up to 150 guests in our Tasting Room, seat 20 in our Conference Room, and entertain up to 200 in our Banquet Room.
-Contact firstname.lastname@example.org for more information.
+We have a variety of spaces available to rent at the winery for any occasion—we can fit up to 150 guests in our Tasting Room, seat 16 in our Conference Room, and entertain up to 200 in our Banquet Room.
+Contact email@example.com for more information.

 How do you pronounce Llano?